-The $204 billion US Mental Health budget has been steered towards treating the18% who have any loosely defined behavioral health issues rather than delitvering treatment to the 4% (10 million adults) who are most seriously mentally ill.
-The mental health industry has driven spending away from programs with strong evidence of efficacy and towards loosely defined, non-evidenced based programs designed to "improve the mental health" of all others.
+The $204 billion US Mental Health budget has been steered towards treating the 18% who have any loosely defined behavioral health “issues” rather than delivering treatment to the 4% (10 million adults) who are most seriously mentally ill.
+The mental health industry drives spending away from evidence-based programs to non-evidenced based programs.

-Focusing resources on delivering evidence based treatments to the seriously ill is the best way to improve care, reduce violence, sucide, victimization, homelessness, hospitalization, incarceration and needless tragedies.
-It saves money by reducing the use of hospitals and jails to serve people who can live in less expensive community settings.
+Solution: Focusing resources on delivering evidence based treatments to the seriously ill would reduce violence, suicide, victimization, homelessness, hospitalization, incarceration and needless tragedies and save money by reducing the use of hospitals and jails.

 Put another way, the problem is not that we don’t spend enough, it is that we don’t spend it efficiently.